 Lemon: Orange juice can be used instead of lemon juice.

-Nuts: Omit the nuts if desired or use an equal amount of seeds in place of the nuts.
+Nuts: Omit the nuts if desired or use an equal amount of sunflower seeds or pumpkin seeds in place of the nuts.

 How to Make Allergy Friendly

 This microwave-baked apple is already vegetarian, egg-free, soy-free, and gluten-free (if you use gluten-free oats).

 To make this dairy-free and vegan, you can use dairy-free butter.
 If you're topping with yogurt or ice cream, be sure to use one that doesn't have any allergens you might be avoiding.

 While it defeats the whole purpose of having a microwave version of baked apples, you can easily bake this in the oven.
 Prepare as directed and bake in a 375*F oven for 10-15 minutes until the apples are soft.

 How to Fix a Mistake